-To help us deal with your enquiry we may also need to collect more detailed information about your personal circumstances and health, or the information about your Company and its employees (if enquiring about Corporate membership).
+To help us deal with your enquiry we may also need to collect more detailed information about your personal circumstances and health, or the information about your Company and its employees (if enquiring about corporate membership).

 We may need to share your information with our team of healthcare professionals and medical practitioners to help us provide you with the most appropriate response to your enquiry.

-When you apply to join the Rutherford Direct CCMP, you will be asked to provide certain personal information to allow us to register your membership.
+When you apply to join the Rutherford Direct MP, you will be asked to provide certain personal information to allow us to register your membership.
 Information required to register under the membership scheme is as follows:

 · Full name and title